balderdashy/waterline/README.md

 ## Model

 Each result that gets returned from a Waterline query will be an instance of [Model](https://github.com/balderdashy/waterline/blob/master/lib/waterline/model/index.js).
 This will add in any instance methods defined in your collection along with some CRUD helper methods.
-View [Core Instance Methods](https://github.com/balderdashy/waterline/blob/master/lib/waterline/core/instanceMethods.js) to see how the methods are implemented.
+View the [Core Instance Methods](https://github.com/balderdashy/waterline/blob/master/lib/waterline/model/index.js) to see how they are implemented.

 Default CRUD instance methods: